Upcoming Meetings, Conferences, Workshops & Volunteer Opportunities:

 Sponsor: Huntingdon County Conservation District

 Project Description: Warrior’s Mark Run is an impaired stream in Huntingdon County due to grazing related agriculture.
-It is also classified as a High Quality Cold Water Fishery.
+It is also classified as a High-Quality Cold Water Fishery.
 For this project, two farms were identified where cattle had unrestricted access to Warrior’s Mark Run and where the streambanks were eroding.
-This project fit within the larger goal of restoring this stream.
+This project fits within the larger goal of restoring this stream.

 Goals: to reduce nutrient and nutrient inputs into Warrior’s Mark Run by eliminating unrestricted cattle access to the stream on two farms and to improve streambanks on one farm by building restoration structures.